s4tch001/Portfolio/README.md

 ## Deploy to Netlify

-`netlify.toml` configures `npm run build`, the `.next` publish output, and the Netlify Next.js plugin.
-Connect the repository to Netlify and copy the server-side environment variables above into the site's environment settings.
+`netlify.toml` configures the build command, `.next` output, and Netlify's Next.js runtime.
+Connect the repository to Netlify and set the server-side environment variables in the site's environment settings.

-## Editing content
+## Editing Guide

-- Projects: `app/data/projects.js`
+- Projects and gallery data: `app/data/projects.js`
-- Screenshots: `public/assets/projects/`
+- Project screenshots: `public/assets/projects/`
-- About, skills, and contact content: `app/components/`
+- About, skills, services, contact, and project sections: `app/components/`
-- Styles: `app/styles/`, `app/globals.css`, and `StyleSwitcher.jsx`
+- Global styles: `app/globals.css`
+- Alternate visual styles: `app/styles/`
+- Style switcher: `app/components/StyleSwitcher.jsx`
 - SEO metadata and JSON-LD: `app/layout.jsx`
+- AI crawler guidance: `public/llms.txt`

-## Public repository safety
+## Public Repository Safety

+This repository is intended to be safe for public viewing.
+Commit application code, public assets, documentation, `package.json`, and `package-lock.json`.
+Keep secrets in Netlify environment variables or ignored local files only.

-Commit application files, `package-lock.json`, public assets, and `.env.example`.
-Do not commit `.env.local`, API keys, tokens, service keys, or database passwords. `node_modules/`, `.next/`, `out/`, and `.netlify/` are generated and ignored.
+Generated folders such as `node_modules/`, `.next/`, `out/`, and `.netlify/` are ignored and should not be committed.